DexterHuang/CyberCodeOnline/contribution/item/community-lore/TRASH_UPPER_ARMOR_CACHE.md

 No. the printer isn't alive.
 And the gear isn't going to damage you physically.

-What do you mean by 'Does something live inside the Corrupted schoolgirl Uniform'?"
+What do you mean by 'Does something live inside the Corrupted Schoolgirl Uniform'?"